Lake Barombi Koto: Biology

 Lake Barombi Koto often appears green-brown because it is rich in phytoplankton.
-Invertebrates, turtles and the aquatic frog Xenopus tropicalis are common in the lake, which is also an important sanctuary for birds.
-Seven fish species are known from the lake, including Enteromius callipterus and a Clarias catfish, while the remaining all are cichlids: Coptodon kottae, Chromidotilapia guentheri, Hemichromis fasciatus, Pelmatolapia mariae and Sarotherodon galilaeus.
-Of these, C. guentheri is represented by the endemic subspecies loennbergi, while C. kottae is entirely endemic to this lake and the smaller Lake Mboandong.
-A review in 2008 was unable to confirm the distinction of the subspecies loennbergi compared to C. guentheri elsewhere, but the H. fasciatus in Barombi Koto and Lake Mboandong are unusually small and might be an endemic undescribed species.
+Invertebrates, turtles, and the aquatic frog Xenopus tropicalis are common in the lake, which is also an important sanctuary for birds.
+Seven fish species are known from the lake, including Enteromius callipterus and a Clarias catfish, while the remaining all are cichlids: Coptodon kottae, Chromidotilapia guentheri, Hemichromis fasciatus, Pelmatolapia mariae, and Sarotherodon galilaeus.
+Of these, C. guentheri is represented by the endemic subspecies C. g. loennbergi, while C. kottae is entirely endemic to this lake and the smaller Lake Mboandong.
+A review in 2008 was unable to confirm the distinction of the subspecies C. g. loennbergi compared to C. guentheri elsewhere, but the H. fasciatus in Barombi Koto and Lake Mboandong are unusually small and might be an endemic undescribed species.
 The endemics are threatened by pollution and sedimentation from human activities, and "turning" of the lake's water because of deforestation of the surroundings (this may allow more wind, and the lake is stratified with oxygen-poor lower levels).
 They are potentially also threatened by large emissions of carbon dioxide from the lake's bottom (compare Lake Nyos), although Barombi Koto is too shallow to contain very high amounts of this gas.